 by bicubic | Jul 15, 2022 | Outreach articles, News, New Physics

-Saphir Millennium Institute postdoctoral researcher Pedro Urrejola talks about what excites him about particle physics and the aims of his research.
+Saphir Millennium Institute postdoctoral researcher Pedro Urrejola talks about his passion for particle physics and the goals of his research.
 He says that in order to discover new particles and extend the standard model, it is not enough to...

 by bicubic | Apr 6, 2022 | Disclosure